 How to Fund Your Business with Self-Directed IRA Investors

-Private companies need of start-up funding.
+Private companies need start-up funding.

 There are trillions of dollars in retirement plans across the United States.
 These funds can be invested in your business.

 Most entrepreneurs and investors don’t know this.
-Which is a shame because everybody who owns a retirement fund is a potential source of financing.
+Which is a shame, because everybody who owns a retirement fund is a potential source of financing.
 Most people who have a retirement account don’t actually know what their retirement package is invested in.
 This is an untapped resource just waiting for your pitch.

 Industry surveys show that there are over one million self-directed retirement accounts invested in private companies, real estate, venture capital, private equity, hedge funds and start-ups.

 So how can you tap this wellspring?
 If you ask your CPA or your lawyer, they’re going to tell you that it’s possible but inadvisable.
 This is because they don’t have any idea how to do what you are asking them to do, or they are too shortsighted to see why you want to.
-Your financial advisor is going to tell you this is a bad idea because he doesn’t get the fee that he collects on your mutual funds, annuities and stocks.
-I’m not going to tell you this is a conflict of interest, but it does lower your advisor’s motivation for alternative investments.
+Your financial adviser is going to tell you this is a bad idea because he doesn’t get the fee that he collects on your mutual funds, annuities and stocks.
+I’m not going to tell you this is a conflict of interest, but it does lower your adviser’s motivation for alternative investments.
 He’s trying to make money too after all.

 There are different sets of risks in private investment, so self-directed IRA investors need to be strategic.
 Keep a diverse profile.
 Don’t hitch your entire wagon to an unproven company.
 There will be tax and legal issues, so make sure you get help when and where it is necessary.

-Selling corporate stock or LLC units to self-directed IRA’s can generate capital in exchange for stock or equity in other companies.
+Selling corporate stock or LLC units to self-directed IRAs can generate capital in exchange for stock or equity in other companies.
 You can offer shares or units in your retirement account without going public.

-This was what employees at Google, PayPal, Domino’s Sealy and Yelp did.
-They invested their self-directed IRA’s before their companies were publicly traded and made enough money to retire very nicely.
+This was what employees at Google, PayPal, Domino’s, Sealy, and Yelp did.
+They invested their self-directed IRAs before their companies were publicly traded and made enough money to retire very nicely.